Chloranil

-Chloranil is a quinone with the molecular formula C_{6}Cl_{4}O_{2}.
+Chloranil is a quinone with the molecular formula C6Cl4O2.
 Also known as tetrachloro-1,4-benzoquinone, it is a yellow solid.
 Like the parent benzoquinone, chloranil is a planar molecule that functions as a mild oxidant.

 Synthesis and use as reagent

 Chloranil is produced by chlorination of phenol to give hexachlorocyclohexa-2,5-dien-1-one ("hexachlorophenol").
 Hydrolysis of the dichloromethylene group in this dienone gives chloranil: